DataPowered/DataPowered.io_site/site/content/post/2020-04-14-post-getting-stuck-in-with-scrapy.md

 # 3) Offer type
+# The same element can have multiple classes simultaneously:
-# A particular type of offer will have its own class (e.g., money-off or cheapest-
+# A particular type of offer will have a specific class (e.g., money-off or cheapest-
-# free), but there is also a general 'voucher-label' class, that is applied across
+# free), but there is also a general 'voucher-label' class that is applied across
 # all offer types.
 We'll use this generic one first, and then use regex (and 're()')
 # to find the other associated classes which code the *specific* type of offer:
 offer_types = []